August 13, 2025

 • A Library Genealogy Help Session, Last Saturday morning from 10:00 to 12:00, In–person only at the Longmont Public Library, 2nd floor (except May and December)

-Learn more about meetings and study groups by clicking Programs & Assistance in the navigation bar above.
+Learn more about meetings and study groups by clicking Programs, Classes, Workshops & SIGs in the navigation bar above.

 If you would like to join LGS click Here